-A two-time winner of the Greenfield Competition, Maureen was twice a soloist with the Philadelphia Orchestra, concertmaster of the Detmolder Kammerochester in Detmold, Germany, and is a frequent guest artist for Musiqa, the Houston-based new music series, at which she has premiered many new works.
+As a winner of the Greenfield Competition, Maureen appeared as soloist with the Philadelphia Orchestra in 1990, and has since enjoyed international success as a chamber musician, soloist and orchestral player.
+She was concertmaster of the Detmolder Kammerochester and is a member of the River Oaks Chamber Orchestra since 2010.
+She has appeared frequently for Musiqa, the Houston-based new music series, at which she has premiered many works.
 Maureen is also a recipient of an NFAA/Arts award, and was an arts finalist in the U.S. Presidential Scholars Program.

-A native of Pennsylvania, Maureen was enrolled in Temple University’s Center for Gifted Young Musicians at the age of twelve, and began attending the Curtis Institute of Music while still in high school.
+A native of Pennsylvania, Maureen was enrolled in Temple University’s Center for Gifted Young Musicians at the age of twelve, and began attending the Curtis Institute of Music shortly thereafter.
 Her teachers include Shmuel Ashkenasi, Jascha Brodsky, and Yumi Ninomiya Scott.